brightcove/streaming-dataset/README.md

 If you found the datasets useful and used in your research, we kindly ask that you would reference the following paper:

 T. Teixeira, B. Zhang, Y. Reznik, "Adaptive Streaming Playback Statistics Dataset," Proc.
-ACM Multimedia Systems Conference (MMSys), Istanbul, Turkey.
-September 28 - October 11, 2021 (submitted)
+12th ACM Multimedia Systems Conference (MMSys '21), September 28-October 1, 2021, Istanbul, Turkey

 ## Contact the Authors